nxskok/pasias/docs/20-repeated-measures.md

 response depends on fixed effects plus random effects with the brackets and vertical bar.
 I always find the `lmer` models look very simple once you have figured them out (like `ggplot` in that regard).
-I also like the fact that `lmer` uses ``tidy data'', so that you can make graphs and do this flavour of analysis with the same data frame.
+I also like the fact that `lmer` uses "tidy data", so that you can make graphs and do this flavour of analysis with the same data frame.
 Having gotten my head around getting my data tidy, it seems odd to me that profile analysis requires the data to be untidy, although it does so for a good reason: if you were genuinely